Understand and use nested selection and iteration statements

 Combining Selection and Iteration

-Selection and iteration statements can be combined to create more sophisticated programs.
-For example, you might use a loop to iterate through a list of items and then use a selection statement to process each item based on certain conditions.
+It is common to combine selection and iteration statements to create more powerful and flexible programs.
+For example, you might use a for loop to iterate over a list of items and then use an if statement to perform a different action for each item based on a certain condition.